Crohn Disease

 MEDICINES

 You can take medicine to treat very bad diarrhea.
 Loperamide (Imodium) can be bought without a prescription.
-Always talk to your provider before using these drugs.
+Always talk to your provider before using these medicines.

 Other medicines to help with symptoms include: